new92/InstaTools/ToolZ/README.md

 # ToolZ 🕵️

-ToolZ is a python script which keeps track on the users which unfollowe you on Instagram.
+ToolZ is a python script which keeps track on the users which unfollowed you on Instagram.

 > If you like this repository feel free to star and/or fork it.
 It really helps me to continue creating repos like these.